MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

 The [Microsoft Logic App](/azure/logic-apps/logic-apps-what-are-logic-apps) connector allows you to run queries and commands automatically as part of a scheduled or triggered task.

-Logic App and :::no-loc text="Power Automate"::: are built on the same connector.
+Logic Apps and :::no-loc text="Power Automate"::: are built on the same connector.
 Therefore, the [limitations](../../flow.md#limitations), [actions](../../flow.md#flow-actions), [authentication](../../flow.md#authentication) and [usage examples](../../flow-usage.md) that apply to :::no-loc text="Power Automate":::, also apply to Logic Apps, as mentioned on the [:::no-loc text="Power Automate"::: documentation page](../../flow.md).

-## Create a Logic App with Azure Data Explorer
+## Create a logic app with Azure Data Explorer

 1. Open the [Microsoft Azure portal](https://ms.portal.azure.com/).
 1. Search for `logic app` and select it.